 - Disposable gloves recommended

-Cover your work surface, lay a piece of white canvas down as your base, and put on a pair of disposable gloves.
+Cover your work surface, lay a piece of white canvas down as your base, and wear disposable gloves.
 Things are about to get sticky!
 Pour some white glue into a bowl or plate, add a small amount of water and mix to thin slightly.

 Cut long pieces of white thread and fully submerge them into the glue mixture.
 Lift out and lay onto the canvas in a pattern similar to the high-end version.
 This includes lots of loops and curves with straighter lines.

-Allow the thread layer to dry fully and make sure it’s secured to the canvas.
+Allow the thread layer to dry fully, and ensure it’s secured to the canvas.

 Spray the entire canvas with white spray paint.
 This will blend the color of the yarn and the color of the canvas as one.

-Once fully dry, secure the canvas in the Tierra frame using the hardware included with your order.
+Once fully dry, secure the canvas in the Tierra frame using the hardware included in your order.